-When pandemic-related stay-at-home orders around the world crushed demand for oil in the spring of 2020, oil plunged, briefly trading at negative prices.
-OPEC and its allies, including Russia, agreed to slash production as a way to support prices.
-Even when demand returned sooner than expected, they kept production targets low.
+Oil prices plunged when pandemic-related stay-at-home orders around the world crushed demand in the spring of 2020, and crude briefly traded at negative prices.
+In response, OPEC and its allies, including Russia, agreed to slash production as a way to support prices.
+And even when demand returned sooner than expected, they kept production targets low.

-US oil companies don’t follow those types of nationally mandated production targets.
-But they have been reluctant or unable to resume producing oil at pre-pandemic levels amid concerns about the prospect of tougher environmental rules that could cut future demand.
-Many of those tougher rules have been scaled back or failed to become law.
+US oil companies don’t adhere to those types of nationally mandated production targets.
+But they have been reluctant or unable to resume producing oil at pre-pandemic levels amid concerns that tougher environmental rules could cut future demand.
+Many of those stricter rules have been scaled back or failed to become law.

-“The Biden administration is suddenly interested in more drilling, not less,” said Robert McNally, president of consulting firm Rapidan Energy Group.
+“The Biden administration is suddenly interested in more drilling, not less,” Robert McNally, president of consulting firm Rapidan Energy Group, said earlier this spring.
 “People are more worried about high oil prices than anything else.”

 “They can’t find people, and can’t find equipment,” McNally added.
 “It’s not like they’re available at a premium price.
 They’re just not available.”

 Oil stocks have generally lagged the broader market over the last two years, at least until the recent run-up in prices.
-Oil company executives wanted to redirect cash to buying back stock and other ways to help their share price rather than increase production.
+Oil company executives would rather find ways to boost their share price than increase production.

-“Oil and gas companies do not want to drill more,” said Pavel Molchanov, an analyst at Raymond James.
-“They are under pressure from the financial community to pay more dividends, to do more share buybacks instead of the proverbial ‘drill baby drill,’ which is the way they would have done things 10 years ago.
+“Oil and gas companies do not want to drill more,” Pavel Molchanov, an analyst at Raymond James, said earlier this spring.
+“They are under pressure from the financial community to pay more dividends, to do more share buybacks, instead of the proverbial ‘drill baby drill,’ which is the way they would have done things 10 years ago.
 Corporate strategy has fundamentally changed.”

 One of the starkest examples: ExxonMobil (XOM) last month announced first quarter profits of $8.8 billion, more than triple the level of a year ago when excluding special items.
 It also announced a $30 billion share repurchase plan, far more than the $21 billion to $24 billion it expects to spend on all capital investment, including searching for new oil.

-Not only is oil production lagging behind pre-pandemic levels, there’s also less US refining capacity.
-Today, about 1 million fewer barrels of oil a day are available to be broken into gasoline, diesel, jet fuel and other petroleum-based products.
+Not only is oil production lagging behind pre-pandemic levels, US refining capacity is falling.
+Today, about 1 million fewer barrels of oil a day are available to be processed into gasoline, diesel, jet fuel and other petroleum-based products.

 State and federal environmental rules are prompting some refineries to switch from oil to lower carbon renewable fuels.
-And some companies are closing older refineries rather than invest the money it would cost to retool to keep them operating, especially with massive new refineries set to open overseas in Asia, the Middle East and Africa in 2023.
+Some companies are closing older refineries rather than investing what it would cost to retool to keep them operating, especially with massive new refineries set to open overseas in Asia, the Middle East and Africa in 2023.

 “Economics mandate you make more jet and diesel fuel to the detriment of gasoline,” said Kloza.